dgisolfi/LegacyDgisolfiSite/README.md

 docker pull dgisolfi/dgisolfi-site
 docker run --rm --name dgisolfi_prod -p 80:80 dgisolfi/dgisolfi-site
 ```
-If necessary the port that the container is pointing to can be changed, do so change the first "80" to whatever port is desired to be used outside of the container.
+If necessary the port that the container is pointing to can be changed, to do so change the first "80" to the port desired to be used outside of the container.

 ## Goals